Slow Loop

-Slow Loop (スローループ, Surō Rūpu) is a Japanese recreational fishing manga series by Maiko Uchino, serialized in Houbunsha's seinen manga magazine Manga Time Kirara Forward since September 2018.
-It has been collected in seven tankōbon volumes.
+Slow Loop (スローループ, Surō Rūpu) is a Japanese recreational fishing manga series by Maiko Uchino, which was serialized in Houbunsha's seinen manga magazine Manga Time Kirara Forward from September 2018 to February 2025 before moving to the Manga app Comic Fuz in February 2025.
+It has been collected in eight tankōbon volumes.
+On February 21, 2025, it was announced the manga will be on a hiatus as author Maiko Uchino is currently undergoing treatment for breast cancer.
+The manga will move from Manga Time Kirara Forward to Comic Fuz.
 An anime television series adaptation by Connect aired from January to March 2022.